stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

   --------------------------------------- ---------------------------------------------------
   **endToEndIdentification**              Intended for ID, short message or description that
                                           will be communicated to the creditor,
                                           across different banks.
+Is replaces the
+                                          **BillNumber**
-Is replaces the bill number (ic. *seðilnúmer*, TNUM_I/TNUM_U).
+                                          or bill number field in previous IOBWS version (ic. *seðilnúmer*, TNUM_I/TNUM_U).
 While
                                           supporting 35 characters, only the first 7 chars can reliably flow between all possible CB systems, reports, and even client systems, due to legacy expectations and implementations.

+  **instructionIdentification**           Unique identification, assigned by the debtor
+                                          to unambiguously identify the instruction and
+                                          to be communicated for correlation
+                                          in payment status information, though not
+                                          available in later transaction details.
+This
+                                          field therefore plays a similar role to **BookingID** in earlier IOBWS versions.

   **debtorAccount**                       Debtor account is the account money is being
                                           transfer from.